ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. Registration officer captures face photo and exception photo.
 1. After capturing all the biometric and demographic details the registration officer can see a preview of the data captured and performs registration officer authentication.
 1. If biometric exceptions were marked, supervisor performs authentication.
-1. A unique RID (registration ID is generated) on successful completion of registration process.
+1. A unique RID (request ID is generated) on successful completion of registration process.
 Please refer to [**Wiki**](FRS-Data-Services#4-id-generator-and-validator) for more details.
 1. System initiates the process to update UIN after the RID is generated.
    * Receiving a RID do not mean UIN update is successful.
 1. Registration officer views and prints acknowledgement.